On specific factors in graphs: Introduction

-A graph $G$ has the \emph{strong parity property} if for every subset $X$ of even number of vertices of $V(G)$ the graph has an $X$-parity-factor.
-We give sufficient conditions for graphs to have the strong parity property, and formulate a related conjecture in Section~\ref{sec:4}.
+A graph $G = (V, E)$ has the \emph{strong parity property} if for every subset $X\subseteq V$ of an even number of vertices the graph has an $X$-parity-factor.
+We give sufficient conditions for graphs to have this property, and formulate a related conjecture in Section~\ref{sec:4}.

-Not every graph has this property, as we shall note at the beginning of Section~\ref{sec:4}.
-Replacing the requirement of `factor' with `spanning subgraph', however, the necessary condition of connectivity becomes also sufficient, as shown by the following result\footnote{The existence of $H$ with the required parity properties easily follows by first selecting $r=|X|/2$ paths whose ends are mutually disjoint pairs of vertices from $X$, and then keeping exactly those edges for $H$ which occur in an odd number of the selected paths.
-If a cycle $C\subset H$ violates the extra condition, then switching between selection and non-selection of its edges makes $|E(H)|$ decrease, without changing the parity of any $\deg_H(v)$.
+Note that connectivity is an obvious necessary condition for the strong parity property, since an $X$ with $|X|=2$, having its two vertices from distinct components does not admit an $X$-parity-factor.
+However, not every connected graph has this property, as we shall note at the beginning of the next section.
+On the other hand, replacing the requirement of `p-factor' with `spanning subgraph', the necessary condition of connectivity becomes also sufficient, as shown by the following result\footnote{The existence of $H$ with the required parity properties easily follows by first selecting $r=|X|/2$ paths whose ends are mutually disjoint pairs of vertices from $X$, and then keeping exactly those edges for $H$ which occur in an odd number of the selected paths.
+If a cycle $C\subset G$ violates the extra condition, then switching between selection and non-selection of its edges makes $|E(H)|$ decrease, without changing the parity of any $\deg_H(v)$.
 Theorem \ref{thm:spanning1} later led to the development of the theory of $T$-joins; see e.g.\ Chapters 6.5 and 6.6 in \cite{LovPlu-1986}, or the survey \cite{Fra-1994}.} of Meigu Guan (whose name is also romanized as Mei-Ko Kwan).